 Umbrella's cloud-delivered firewall provides firewall services without the need to deploy, maintain and upgrade physical or virtual appliances at each site.
-Umbrella’s cloud-delivered firewall provides visibility and control for internet traffic across all branch offices.
+Umbrella’s cloud-delivered firewall (CDFW) provides visibility and control for internet traffic across all branch offices.
 With Umbrella’s cloud-delivered firewall, all activity is logged and unwanted traffic blocked using IP, port, and protocol rules.
 To forward traffic, you establish an IPsec (Internet Protocol Security) IKEv2 (Internet Key Exchange, version 2) tunnel from any network device and as new tunnels are added, rules are automatically applied for easy setup and consistent enforcement.

 Firewall currently only supports RFC1918 IP addresses as Source IP address and Public IP address as Destination IP address.
 If IP addresses do not conform, packets will be dropped.

 - Umbrella SIG data center (DC) public IP address, to which the tunnel will connect.
 (For the latest Umbrella SIG DC locations and their IPs, see Cisco Umbrella Data Centers.

 - An Umbrella organization ID.
 (The organization ID is the number in the URL you use to log in to the Umbrella dashboard.)